AminJun/BreakingCertifiableDefenses/CROWN-IBP/README.md

 # Breaking CROWN-IBP Defense
 In this repository, we include our code for breaking the [CROWN-IBP method](https://arxiv.org/abs/1906.06316).
 Most of the code has been taken from the [official repository](https://github.com/huanzhang12/CROWN-IBP) for the CROWN-IBP paper.
+To them, we give all the credit for implementing the CROWN-IBP method and other methods included in the repository except for the shadow attack part.

 # Start
 Firstly, install the required libraries from `requirements.txt`.
 You may simply use: